pschatzmann/pico-arduino/README.md

 ## Raspberry PI Pico - Arduino API

-On Friday I was receiving my Raspberry PI Pico and I had the opportunity to play around with it.
+Recently I was receiving my Raspberry PI Pico and I had the opportunity to play around with it.
 Actually most of the time I spent reading the Manuals...
-The conclusion: interesting - but a little bit too complicated - So I was quite happy to read that Arduino plans to add an official support for this Microcontroller.
+The conclusion: interesting - but a little bit too complicated.
+So I was quite happy to read that Arduino plans to add an official support for this Microcontroller.

 However I did not want to wait for the official support to be available, so as a temporary solution, I decided to make my own Arduino API availale as a separate project.